How Customer Feedback on Service Actually Works

 Positive feedback is great – it shows customer satisfaction and acts as validation for what you do.

 The negative feedback is where the gold really lies.
+Learn how to embrace constructive criticism and make the most out of it.

 Analyzing feedback from your unhappy customers helps you understand what isn’t working AND gives you a roadmap of improvements you can make to your service to improve customer satisfaction.